Keith Wilson (mayor): Political career

 On June 12, 2024, Wilson announced his intention to run for mayor of Portland in the 2024 election.
 Part of his campaign promises is to completely end unsheltered homelessness in Portland.
 On election night, November 5, 2024, Wilson had an early lead.
 He and city commissioner Carmen Rubio advanced past the first few rounds of tabulation.
 The next day, most news agencies called the race for Wilson and Rubio conceded.

-According to The Oregonian, "Wilson's pitch to tackle homelessness, crime and livability — top concerns with Portland voters — came with a full-throated insistence they can be remedied with care and compassion.
+The Oregonian wrote, "Wilson's pitch to tackle homelessness, crime and livability — top concerns with Portland voters — came with a full-throated insistence they can be remedied with care and compassion.
 He made the audacious pledge to largely end unsheltered homelessness within a year the crux of his campaign."
 He has proposed increasing the number of walk-in emergency shelters in existing churches and other community spaces.

 Personal life

 Wilson is married and has two children.